Wills Power of Attorney Legal Advice How it Works Pricing

 • Justices of the Peace

-You should pay careful attention to the instructions provided to you for signing the Probate application.
-Most errors with Probate applications arise in the signing of the documents because people do not follow the instructions provided.
+Most errors with Probate applications arise in the signing of the documents because people do not follow the instructions provided, so it's important to read these properly.

-Probate lawyers, such as the team at Safewill Legal, specialise in the preparation and signing of Probate applications.
-If you engage a Probate lawyer, you can feel confident that your application has been prepared and signed properly and in accordance with the relevant legislation and rules.
+The Safewill Legal team specialise in the preparation and signing of Probate applications, and can help ensure your application has been prepared and signed properly and in accordance with the relevant legislation and rules.

-You must pay the correct filing fee when you lodge the documents.
-The filing fee is calculated based on the value of the assets in the estate.
+You must pay the correct filing fee when you lodge the documents, as this is calculated based on the value of the assets in the estate.
+Your Probate application will not be processed until the filing fee is paid.

 The filing fee is paid via PayPal through the VIC Supreme Court’s RedCrest online Probate filing system.